raydiak/Math-Symbolic/README.md

 #### .Str()

-Returns the expression re-assembled into a string by the same syntatic constructs which govern parsing.
+Returns the expression re-assembled into a string by the same syntactic constructs which govern parsing.
 As with all Perl 6 objects, this is also the method which gets called when the object is coerced to a string by other means, e.g. interpolation, context, or the ~ prefix.
+The .gist() method is also handled by this routine, for easy printing of a readable result.
+In addition, passing the result of .Str() back in to .new() should always yield a mathematically equivalent structure (exact representation may vary by some auto-simplification), giving the same type of round-trip characteristics to expressions that .perl and EVAL provide for Perl 6 objects.
+This allows a user to, for instance, isolate a variable in an equation, then plug the result in to .evaluate() for that variable in a different equation, all with the simplicity of strings and no additional API (albeit at a steep performance penalty).

+TODO the example here won't actually work without an intervening s/\w+=// to convert the isolation result from an equation to a relation.
+Do something about that, and generally think more about relations vs expressions.

 #### .Numeric()